KANSAS: LOW REGULATIONS

 The Kansas Homeschool Law does not require you to keep records of your child’s homeschooling.

 However you are encouraged to keep records that document their educational program and/or your child’s educational progress.
 Suggested material for record keeping includes:

 - grades and/or test scores

 The Kansas Homeschool Law does not require homeschool students to participate in testing.

 Immunization Law For Kansas Homeschoolers

 The state of Kansas requires all private school students to receive vaccinations or submit a waiver.
-You must submit proof of vaccination to the school’s “governing authority” (for homeschoolers this is the parent/guardian).
+You must submit proof of vaccination to the school’s “governing authority” (for homeschoolers the parent/guardian is the governing authority).